Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 14 Michigan Wolverines (4-0, 0-0 Big Ten) are small, 1-point underdogs in a road Big Ten matchup with the Wisconsin Badgers (1-2, 0-0 Big Ten) on Saturday, October 2, 2021 at Camp Randall Stadium.
-A total of 43.5 points has been set for this game.
+Big Ten rivals square off when the Wisconsin Badgers (1-2, 0-0 Big Ten) host the No. 14 Michigan Wolverines (4-0, 0-0 Big Ten) on Saturday, October 2, 2021 at Camp Randall Stadium.
+Wisconsin is favored by 2 points.
+The contest has a point total set at 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.